Spectrophotometry: History

 Once it became discontinued in 1976, Hewlett-Packard created the first commercially available diode-array spectrophotometer in 1979 known as the HP 8450A.
 Diode-array spectrophotometers differed from the original spectrophotometer created by Beckman because it was the first single-beam microprocessor-controlled spectrophotometer that scanned multiple wavelengths at a time in seconds.
 It irradiates the sample with polychromatic light which the sample absorbs depending on its properties.
 Then it is transmitted back by grating the photodiode array which detects the wavelength region of the spectrum.
-Since then, the creation and implementation of spectrophotometry devices has increased immensely and has become one of the most innovative instruments of our time.
+Since then, the creation and implementation of spectrophotometry devices has increased immensely.